omarkhan03/WeAreVR/we_are_vr/README.md

 # Clickable Forums
 As part of the requirements for this project, not all the Forums have a unique page to visit.
 Only the Gorilla Tag and Quest 3 Forums have unique pages.
 The rest of the forums are just placeholders and will navigate to the Gorilla Tag page.
 # Features
+## Home page
+- Search for a forum (keep in mind that only the Gorilla Tag and Quest 3 forums have unique pages and the rest will navigate to the Gorilla Tag page)
+- When logged in Search Subscribed Forums and click on a forum to view the forum page
+- Else if the user is not logged in, the user can click "Login" to login

+## Forum page
+- When logged in they can perform the following actions:
     - Join & Leave a forum from the forum page
-- Search for a forum and leave a forum from the profile page
     - Post comments, images, and videos on a forum
     - Like, Reply, and Share a video
-- Join & Leave a forum
-- View other users' profiles (i.e. Monkey3,GorillaBoy)
+- Click other users' profiles (i.e. Monkey3,GorillaBoy)
+- Learn more about the forum by clicking the "About" tab

+## Profile page (click on the profile icon on the top right corner)
+- Search for a forum then click on a forum to view the forum page
+- leave a forum
 - Edit profile picture and description